officebeatz/OfficeBeatz2/README.md

 1. Add any context/description/notes about your changes, and then you're good to go!
 Generally, try to list the changes you made, and add any comments you think might help others review your code.
 1. **Ask someone to review your code.** -- Changing master (including pull requests) is a protected branch, so it requires at least one reviewer to *approve* your pull request.
 1. Click **Merge**! -- Once your code has been reviewed (and nothing breaks when you run it on your local), then click merge!
 If there are merge conflicts, then feel free to ask Jason (the tech lead) to merge it for you.

-### Deploying

-To deploy `master` after changes have been made, go to the app on Heroku and click the `Deploy` option.
-It will ask which branch you want to deploy: select `master`.
-If any errors occur, Heroku will abort the process and give you an error message.

-~~Production can be found [here](http://officebeatz.net/).
-And beta / staging can be found [here](http://beta.officebeatz.net/).~~